 - Wilson Reading System® Certification

 - Post-Master's Certificate - Homeland Security

 Master of Science in Business Intelligence & Analytics Course Descriptions

-Built on the certification standards of SAS, Inc., the industry-leading Business Intelligence software provider, the curriculum of the online Business Intelligence master’s degree from Saint Joseph’s University covers data mining, data warehousing, and data-driven communication to help graduates master front-to-back Business Intelligence skills, something few other schools can offer.
-Graduates will receive not only the Business Intelligence master’s degree, but a Business Intelligence Certificate from SAS, Inc., as well.
+Built on the certification standards of SAS, Inc., the industry-leading Business Intelligence software provider, the curriculum of the online Business Intelligence & Analytics master’s degree from Saint Joseph’s University covers data mining, data warehousing, and data-driven communication to help graduates master front-to-back Business Intelligence and Analytics skills, something few other schools can offer.
+Graduates will receive not only the Business Intelligence & Analytics master’s degree, but a Business Intelligence Certificate from SAS, Inc., as well.

 DSS 600 Foundations for Business Intelligence (3 credits)

 This course is intended to provide an integrative foundation in the field of business intelligence at the operational, tactical, and strategic levels.
 Topics such as value chain, customer service management, business process analysis and design, transaction processing systems, management information systems, and executive information systems will be covered, along with other topics relevant to the field of business intelligence.